tusharkulkarni008/tusharkulkarni008/README.md

 - 👋 Hi, I’m @tusharkulkarni008
-- 👀 I’m interested in Data Science and AI and Devops
+- 👀 I’m interested in webdev
-- 🌱 I’m currently learning Python
+- 🌱 I’m currently learning Python and javascript
 - 💞️ I’m looking to collaborate on small projects
 - 📫 How to reach me tusharkulkarni95@gmail.com